 Skip to content

-Configuring your adapter's manifest
+Configuring your connector's manifest

 The developer framework is currently in BETA